How a Microwave Oven Works Published 12/10/2011

 In this video I'm going to show you how a microwave oven works.

-So what are "microwaves"?
+So what are microwaves?
 They're just a form of energy that move in a wave-like way, much like visible light.
-Let's have a look at the electromagnetic spectrum.
-Here's visible light, right in the middle and as we move this way along the spectrum, the wavelength gets longer.
-Our microwaves are here, between infrared and radio waves.
+Let's have a look at the electromagnetic spectrum, here's visible light, right in the middle and as we move this way along the spectrum, the wavelength gets longer and our microwaves are here, between infrared and radio waves.

 Now the microwaves that are produced by our ordinary microwave oven are of just the right wavelength to be absorbed by water, and foods like potatoes are full of water.
 Now imagine for a second that this isn't a potato but is actually a water molecule, it's polar, which means it's positively charged on one side and negatively charged on the other.
 As the microwave passes by, the water molecule vibrates to stay aligned with the oscillation from the wave, and it's this vibration that causes heat.